vitcon-lonton/react-native-iconly/README.md

 [![npm downloads](https://img.shields.io/npm/dm/react-iconly.svg?style=flat-round)](https://www.npmjs.com/package/react-iconly)

-**react-native-iconly** is a fork of react-iconly that is very half-assedly put together and rushed to completion with a using some very manual scripts.
+**react-native-iconly** is a fork of react-iconly that is very half-assedly put together and rushed to completion using some very manual scripts.
 It uses react-native-svg as a substitute for the original html svg backend.
-It also has types.
+It also uses typescript instead of javascript.

 ## READ THIS
 This was very quickly put together.
 Some things may not work.
 Use at your own discretion.
 I may update this in the future.